josh-hensley/vehicle-builder-challenge/README.md

 ## <a name="Installation"></a>Installation

-This app requires Node.js.
-Run `npm i` from the root folder.
+This app requires [Node.js](https://nodejs.org/en/download/prebuilt-installer/current).
+Run `npm i` from the root folder to install node dependencies.

 ## <a name="Usage"></a>Usage